SUBMISSION PERIOD HAS ENDED -- Stay tuned for more information about the art exhibition in Paris

-To be part of the project, choose your own granny square motif using our interactive app at www.mathgrrl.com/granny-life, then follow the crochet pattern and project instructions below.
+Project participants chose their own granny square motif using our interactive app at www.mathgrrl.com/granny-life, then followed the crochet pattern and project instructions below.

 Use the Granny Life app to choose a "Paris" motif, and submit your choice in the Contact Form.